 - Intended business outcome is directly tied to information management related metrics

-The right metrics for EIM must tie back to budgeting, return on investment, and supporting your company’s top-line goals.
+The right metrics for EIM/IG must tie back to budgeting, return on investment, and supporting your company’s top-line goals.
 How will you show that information management improvements directly affect overall organizational performance?

 - We mostly govern our data based on industry regulations, and we don’t have a single-source-of-truth for the majority of our data